 Dogs with Cushing’s disease need a bit more care than normal dogs.
 Doctors first go for the hit and try, which means they try different medicines’ reactions on the dog’s body and observe the side effects.
 Then accordingly they go for prescribing the required drug to the animal.

-Although Cushing’s disease does not have any permanent treatment, the situation can be controlled by giving suitable medication to the pet, developed and approved by the FDA.
-Few medication side effects are also observed in the animals, but they are not life-threatening.
+Although Cushing’s disease has no permanent treatment, the situation can be controlled by giving suitable medication to the pet, developed and approved by the FDA.

 However, the Vetoryl drug is not for dogs who have these conditions.